Overview of Oklahoma Mortgages

 Oklahoma Mortgage Taxes

-You are probably aware that homeowners can deduct the mortgage interest that they pay from their taxable income when filing federal income taxes.
+Homeowners can deduct the mortgage interest that they pay from their taxable income when filing federal income taxes.
 In Oklahoma, homeowners can double this deduction by including it on state income taxes as well.

 Oklahoma Mortgage Refinance